VytisVA/simpleblog/README.md

 ### Prerequisites & Installing

 - Fork this repo, and clone to your local machine
-- cd ROR
+- cd simpleblog
-- ruby -v
+- ruby -v (built with Ruby version: 2.4.1)
 - ruby-install ruby
-- rails -v
+- rails -v (built with Rails version: 5.1.6)
 - sudo gem install rails
 - bundle install
+- rails s (go to local:3000)
 -

 ## Running the tests

-- Check the tests by running test/newsTests.js.
+- Check the tests by running.

 ## Built With